vishalhambir77/shortcode-master/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shortcode Master is a powerful tool that effortlessly create shortcode & injects custom shortcodes into all WordPress posts and pages.
+Shortcode Master is a powerful tool that effortlessly creates shortcode & injects custom shortcodes into all WordPress posts and pages.
 With seamless integration, users can enhance content presentation and functionality across the entire website.

 == Description ==